DrSocket/42-push_swap/README.md

 Complexity is checked by maximum number of operation per arguments:
 -For 5 arguments it cannot be more than 12.
 In the case of my program it is never more than 5.
 -For 100 arguments the maximum number of instructions is 700.
 -For 500 arguments the maximum number of instructions to get a score of 100 is 5500.
-This program had 6000 max, therefore the 96/100.

 2 stacks are available throughout the program
 Stack A contains the numbers passed as arguments.